LevelFourAB/windshift-service/README.md

   - 📤 Publish events to subjects, with idempotency and OpenTelemetry tracing
   - 📥 Durable consumers with distributed processing
   - 🕒 Ephemeral consumers for one off event processing
-  - 🔄 Automatic redelivery of failed events, events can be acknowledge or rejected by consumers
+  - 🔄 Automatic redelivery of failed events, events can be acknowledged or rejected by consumers
   - 🔔 Ability to extend processing time by pinging events
-- 🔍 Observability via OpenTelemetry tracing
+- 🔍 Observability via OpenTelemetry tracing and metrics

 ### Planned features